CQCL/Qermit/manual/manual_mitex.rst

     [{(Zq[0], Zq[1], Zq[2]): 0.729000000000000}]

-For the basic example constructed, fairly small 2000 shots and the ibmq_casablanca device available through IBMQ, we see that the error-mitigated expectation value is closer to the expected value 1.0 than without error-mitigation.
+For the basic example constructed, fairly small 2000 shots and the ibm_lagos device available through IBMQ, we see that the error-mitigated expectation value is closer to the expected value 1.0 than without error-mitigation.